michalp21/coms4995-finalproj/README.md

 First random game data is generated.
 The model trains using these data in the second command.
 Finally, we can calculate the exploitability with the third command.

-After training, once `params.value_net_name` is set in arguments.lua, the model will be used when Deepstack is run as a player.
+After training, once `params.value_net_name` is set in arguments.lua, the model will be used when DeepStack is run as a player.

 ## ACPC Game Definitions